Information as at Tuesday 2 June 2020

 - 30 March: 589 cases today.
 A website has been set up for people to raise concerns about price-gouging.

-- 29 March: Day 4 of full lock-down: 514 cases and 1 death.
+- 29 March: Day 4 of full lock-down: 514 cases and 1 death (on the WC of NZ).
 Jacinda said: “Today’s death is a reminder of the fight we have on our hands.
 And it’s a reminder of why it’s so important.”
 The public have been asked to use the form at 105.police.govt.nz to report breaches of the lock-down, rather than calling the police 111 system.

 - 27 March: Retired and ex-medical staff are volunteering.
 368 cases: 8 are in hospital and 1 in intensive care.

 - 26 March: Level 4 is in force.
 Cases are now at 283.
 A Social Services finance and support package was announced.

 - 25 March: A state of Emergency has been declared.
 Level 4 begins at 11.59 pm tonight (25 March). e-Life contained a huge amount of information about the Diocese and what they are doing in these extraordinary times.
 Cases are now at 205.
 Globally, the Olympic Games are postponed.

 - 24 March: Cases are now at 155.
 The Government has advised that from midnight tomorrow night (Wednesday) we transition to Level 4.
 This is full lock-down.
 The Government has put in place multiple relief and assistance packages such as mortgage holidays, employer/ee support, and government guaranteed bank loans for businesses,